-- 3) The balloon ascent profiles include the smallest size channel of the optical particle counter (D>0.3 mm, thin line), the CCN concentration (1% supersaturation, circles), and the CN concentration (D>0.01 mm, thick line).
-Based on this plot to answer the following questions: - (a) Why are these three concentrations different? - (b) Where the aerosol concentrations suddenly drop and why? - © Why there are no aerosols below 800 mb?
+balloon ascent profiles 3) The include the smallest size channel of the optical particle counter (D>0.3 thin line), the CCN mm, concentration (1% supersaturation, circles), and the CN concentration (D>0.01 mm, thick line).
+Based on this plot to answer the following questions: (a) Why are these three concentrations different? (b) Where the aerosol concentrations suddenly drop and why? © Why there are no aerosols below 800 mb?